matteo-rizzo/cctcc/dataset/grayball/README.md

 The Gray Ball was generated from 15 video clips with significantly different content.
 From each video, 81 − 1312 frames were selected and provided with ground truth.
 The videos are sampled at roughly 3 frames per second.
-The images in the original dataset are stored in a non-linear device specific RGB color space.
+The images in the original dataset are stored in a non-linear DEVICE specific RGB color space.

 The .zip file contains: